 More Oatmeal Cookies You’ll Love:

 The picky hubby will stop at every bakery we walk past craning his neck to see if he spies some chocolate chip cookies.
 Those are his favorites.
-Mine, on the other hand, are oatmeal cookies.
+Mine, on the other hand, is oatmeal cookies.
 Chewy oatmeal cookies to be precise.
 In fact, oatmeal cookie dough is like crack when it’s in my kitchen.
 I try not to take a nibble or I will have eaten 4 or 5 cookies worth by the time I get a grip on what I’m doing!

 These Chewy Peanut Butter Oatmeal Cookies caught my eye as did these Iced Oatmeal Cookies.
 Frosting is always good on cookies!
 From my recipe box, some favorite oatmeal cookies are these Oatmeal Chocolate Chunk Cookies, Gingered Cranberry Oatmeal Cookies, and Loaded Oatmeal Cookies.
 Do you have a favorite oatmeal cookie recipe?